integritee-network/book/src/howto_stf.md

 Now we need a way to call our custom pallet functions isolated in a TEE.

-Integritee encapsulates all the application-specific stuff in its `substratee-stf` crate that you can customize.
+Integritee encapsulates all the application-specific stuff in its `integritee-stf` crate that you can customize.

 ```bash
 git clone https://github.com/integritee-network/worker